Mholscher/debtors/doc/source/Processpayment.rst

 The payments from the statement are assigned to a debt by finding out:

     :our reference: The reference to a bill will be mentioned on the statement, enabling the program to directly find the bill.
-This may be the bill id or the payment
+This may be the bill id
     :the account of the client: if the account the payment is made from is known to us, we may know whose bill to assign to.
 Then we assign the amount to the oldest bill
-    :the name of the client: if we have an exact match with the name of the client, we assign the amount to the oldest bill in the administration

 If no bill is found to assign to, we keep the amount at the client level, or at the unassigned level.
 If we only know the client who paid or the amount is not enough to pay the bill or the client overpaid, the amount paid or the overpaid amount is kept as an amount at the client level.

 If the amount received is in a different currency from the bill, the system will not assign the amount to a bill.
 See :ref:`multicurrency`

 The debit/credit indicator is used to be able to process reversals.

+To see a paid amount, go to <host>/payment/<payment-id>

 .. _manualpaymentinput: